chainguard-dev/edu/content/open-source/wolfi/wolfi-with-dockerfiles.md

 inky-demo    latest       4832e9093348   4 minutes ago   110MB
 ```

 And you'll notice that the `:distroless` version is significantly smaller, because it doesn't carry along all the software necessary to build the application.
-More important than size, however, is the smaller attack surface that results in less CVEs.
+More important than size, however, is the smaller attack surface that results in fewer CVEs.

 ## Final Considerations